Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 The baseline system uses several independent models:
 1. ASR acoustic model to extract BN features (1_asr_am)
 2. X-vector extractor (2_xvect_extr)
 3. Speech synthesis (SS) acoustic model (3_ss_am)
 4. Neural source filter (NSF) model (4_nsf)

-These models optionally:
+These models optionally can be:
-* can be trained with the provided scripts;
+*  trained with the provided scripts;
 or
 * downloaded ... and put in appropriate directories.